yonaskolb/XcodeGen/Docs/ProjectSpec.md

 By default specs are merged additively.
 That is for every value:

-- if existing value and new value are both dictionaries merge them and continue down the hierachy
+- if existing value and new value are both dictionaries merge them and continue down the hierarchy
 - if existing value and new value are both an array then add the new value to the end of the array
 - otherwise replace the existing value with the new value